 The Department of Pediatrics at The University of Wisconsin is recruiting a Neonatology Physician Scientist to join our Division of Neonatology & Newborn Nursery.
 We are looking for candidates with a track record of clinical excellence and academic contributions as demonstrated through training and/or practice experience.
-The Neonatology Physician Scientist will provide clinical care, teaching, and engage in research/scholarly activities is expected on the Tenure Track.
+The Pediatric Neonatology Physician Scientist will provide clinical care, teaching, and execution of research/scholarly activities is expected on the CHS track.

 The UW Department of Pediatrics is a vibrant academic department comprising over 200 faculty in seventeen subspecialty divisions.
 The Department promotes and enhances the health of children through outstanding clinical care, exemplary education of pediatric trainees, performance of cutting edge research and vigorous advocacy.

 The University of Wisconsin Department of Pediatrics continues to be a leader among pediatric departments in federal research funding from the National Institutes of Health (NIH), according to the Blue Ridge Institute for Medical Research (BRIMR).
 The recently released 2021 rankings lists the Department of Pediatrics as No. 7 in the nation with $37.5 million in funding from the NIH.
 The department has continued to rise in national rankings of research dollars, up from No. 31 in 2012, and it has ranked in the top 13 for five years straight.

 The Division of Neonatology & Newborn Nursery promotes the health and well-being of the newborn, whether critically ill, premature, or simply in need of special observation.
 Research interests include genetic contributors to premature birth, nutrition and vitamin D in neonates, iron metabolism in newborns, chronic lung disease of prematurity, infection and inflammation, vascular adaptations in pregnancy, neonatal vision, and models and methods of maternal-infant health care.